-Research conducted by McKinsey hinted at a potential increase of up to 10-15% in revenue and customer retention through the use of omnichannel personalisation strategies.
-The report also sheds light on the cruciality of better data and more in-depth insights to improve personalisation to generate more value.
-It also spoke of how personalisation will replace traditional marketing methods in the coming years.
+Research conducted by McKinsey hinted at a potential increase of up to 10-15% in revenue and customer retention through omnichannel personalisation strategies.
+The report also sheds light on the cruciality of better data and in-depth insights to improve personalisation and generate more value.
+It also discussed how personalisation will replace traditional marketing methods in the coming years.

 We can use AI to automate almost anything, eliminating the “human element”.
 From things like healthcare management and logistics management to virtual assistants.
 In the eCommerce industry, it is used to recommend products online, offer discounts, coupons, loyalty rewards, low-level support, and more!

 Using AI, you can optimise your sales pipeline by gathering more customer data, automating a follow-up on cart abandonment, and further funnelling your audience by engaging them through AI-based chatbots.
 Undoubtedly, AI is starting to and has to some extent, impacted the eCommerce industry.

 Augmented Reality, better known as AR, is simply an interactive experience that overlays computer-generated content with reality.
 The most common example would be Snapchat or Instagram filters.

 In eCommerce terms, it means helping bridge the gap between physical and online eCommerce stores while providing users an immersive shopping experience.

 AR has a plethora of applications in the eCommerce industry.
 Companies are now recognising the limitless potential for its application in creating a unique experience for their customers.
 Let's take Nike, for example; they launched Nike Fit, an app that uses your phone's camera to accurately measure (up to 2mm) the size of your foot so you always get the perfect fit.
 But Nike is just one example out of a dozen more companies investing in Augmented Reality technology.

 AR Applications In eCommerce